cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-To get your repositories add following query
+To get a list of our own repositories add following query

 ```graphql
 query($number_of_repositories:Int!) {